adarshanand67/Data-Science/Path/Data Analyst.md

-# List of skills for Data analyst
+# List of skills for Data analyst :bird:

 - `Excel`
   Data Filters